davidesantangelo/datoji/README.md

 ```

-You can also create multiple records at once by passing an array
+You can also create multiple records at once by passing an array.

 ```sh